 As IS Landscape

-GAVI is currently using SAP S4 HANA ERP to maintain the entire vendor/supplier repository.
+Gavi is currently using SAP S4 HANA ERP to maintain the entire vendor/supplier repository.
 This system will be integrated with Zycus for vendor/supplier management.

 To Be Landscape

 Zycus iSupplier will be used as the primary solution to create and maintain the vendor information and will facilitate the Create, Edit, Deactivate, Reactivate and On-Hold of vendors via iSupplier UI.
-GAVI will integrate the Vendor information from iSupplier into SAP through Workato as their middleware.
+Gavi will integrate the Vendor information from iSupplier into SAP through Workato as their middleware and the same information will be integrated from Workato to Safesforce.

-An API based Integration approach has been chosen to be implemented to maintain real time synchronization between GAVI and Zycus systems, which will use oAuth 2.0 to authenticate with GAVI APIs and 2-factor Auth to authenticate with Zycus APIs.
+An API based Integration approach has been chosen to be implemented to maintain real time synchronization between Gavi and Zycus systems, which will use oAuth 2.0 to authenticate with Gavi APIs and 2-factor Auth to authenticate with Zycus APIs.

 Zycus iSupplier will allow all applicable actions on UI for the authorized users.
 The Implementation type will be zDoc for Zycus, that is, no data transformation will be done in Zycus and the payloads to and from Zycus will follow the standard Zycus data structure.

-Zycus iConsole acts as the gateway for all transactions with Zycus and will communicate with GAVI’s middleware solution, Workato, which will then communicate with the GAVI ERP SAP S4 HANA.
+Zycus iConsole acts as the gateway for all transactions with Zycus and will communicate with Gavi’s middleware solution, Workato, which will then communicate with the Gavi ERP SAP S4 HANA.

 Note:

-The data exchange between GAVI and Zycus in API Based Integration approach will be as per zDoc standard shared by Zycus in JSON format.
+The data exchange between Gavi and Zycus in API Based Integration approach will be as per zDoc standard shared by Zycus in JSON format.

 Zycus Suppliers would have 1system-1 facility configuration.